What is Heredity?

 Mendel’s Laws of Heredity

-Gregor Johann Mendel (1822-1844) is known as the father of genetics as he was the first to demonstrate the mechanism of transmission of characters from one generation to the other.
-He carried out his work on garden pea, pisum sativum.
+Gregor Johann Mendel is known as the father of genetics.
+He was the first to show the inheritance pattern of traits from one generation to the next generation.
+He did his research on the garden pea, Pisum sativum.
 He selected 7 pairs of contrasting traits like the red and yellow colour of the pod, round and wrinkled seeds, tall and short plants, etc. and crossbred the plants to understand their inheritance pattern.
 Mendel gave three fundamental laws of inheritance.

-- Law of dominance: States that in heterozygous condition among two alleles of a character the alleles which expresses itself is dominant and the one which can’t express is recessive.
+- Law of dominance: States that in the heterozygous condition of the genotype for a pair of alleles, the alleles which express itself phenotypically is dominant and the one which can’t express is recessive.

-- Law of segregation: States that although the alleles of a character remain together for long time but they do not mix with each other and separate at the time of gametogenesis so that each gamete receives only one alleles of a character either dominant or recessive.
+- Law of segregation: States that although the alleles of a character remain together for a long time, they do not mix with each other and separate at the time of gametogenesis so that each gamete receives only one allele of a trait, which is either dominant or recessive.
 When tall pea plants of the F1 generation (obtained by crossing homozygous tall and dwarf pea plants), are self-fertilised, we get tall and dwarf plants in the ratio of 3:1.

 - Law of Independent assortment: States that when more than a pair of characters are taken into consideration, alleles of a character can undergo any sort of combination to give rise to a phenotype differing from both the parents.

 Notations used in Breeding Experiments